 Counseling sessions are free of charge for students.
-However, if students “no-show” for an appointment, they will be charged $10.
-Students can avoid this fee by calling or emailing their counselor to let them know they will miss the appointment, preferably at least 24 hours before the appointment.
+However, if students “no-show” for an appointment, their account will be charged $10.
+Students can avoid this fee by calling or emailing their counselor to let them know that they will miss the appointment, preferably at least 24 hours before the appointment.

 Can I see a psychiatrist on campus?